Loading Events

 « All Events

-Past Shelves: Queer Histories of Reading (Exhibition)
+Past Shelves: Histories of Queer Reading (Exhibition)

-Thu 5 March @ 10:00 am Sun 3 May @ 5:00 pm
+Thu 5 March @ 10:00 am Sun 20 September @ 5:00 pm

 The Past Shelves exhibition follows on from the Past Shelves oral history project run in 2025-2026 by the Lavender Menace Queer Books Archive.
-The project interviewed dozens of members of the LGBTQ+ community whose lives were shaped by books and reading.
-You can hear some of these interviews in the exhibition.

 Lavender Menace was Scotland’s first gay and lesbian community bookshop.
 Co-founded by Bob Orr and Sigrid Nielsen, it opened in 1982.
 After five years of bookselling, the bookshop was reborn as West & Wilde (1987-1997) owned by Bob Orr and Raymond Rose.
 These spaces were a haven for LGBTQ+ people and sold queer books at a time when mainstream bookshops would not stock them.
 The bookshops were also important community spaces where LGBTQ+ people could feel welcomed and connect with each other.
 In 2019, Lavender Menace was revived as Lavender Menace Queer Books Archive.